-While the European Union General Data Protection Regulation (EU GDPR) is making headlines for its looming requirements, there are many other reasons to have program-level documentation to demonstrate how cybersecurity and privacy principles are designed and implemented by default.
+While the European Union General Data Protection Regulation (EU GDPR) continues to make headlines for its requirements and the looming California Consumer Protection Act (CCPA) approaches, there are many other reasons to have program-level documentation to demonstrate how cybersecurity and privacy principles are designed and implemented by default.
 It goes beyond compliance and is just good business practice.

 Can You Honestly Answer HOW Privacy or Security Are Implemented At Your Organization?

 When you "peel back the onion" and prepare for an audit, there is a need to address "the how" for certain topics, such as how Security by Design (SbD) and Privacy by Design (PbD) principles are managed.
 While policies and standards are designed to describe WHY something is required and WHAT needs to be done, many companies fail to create documentation to address HOW the policies and standards are actually implemented.
 We did the heavy lifting and created a program-level document to address this need and the Security & Privacy by Design (SPBD) is that solution.